orstewar/ist346-content/labs/G.md

 Then close the window and save your changes.
 1. Let's bring up the environment with a scale of 3:
 `PS ist346-labs\lab-G> docker-compose up -d --scale webapp=3`
 1. Now let's return to the browser where we have **Sample Web Application** running on `http://localhost` notice how with every page load we get the same instance.
-This is because that uri maps to the instance you see.
+This is because that Uri maps to the instance you see.
-1. Let's try another uri in the browser, type `http://localhost/a` you will get a different instance.
+1. Let's try another Uri in the browser, type `http://localhost/a` you will get a different instance.
 If you re-load the page (you must do this manually) you will still get the same instance for this `uri`.
-1. Let's try a 3rd uri in the browser, type `http://localhost/b` you will get yet another different instance.
+1. Let's try a 3rd Uri in the browser, type `http://localhost/b` you will get yet another different instance.
 If you re-load the page (you must do this manually) you will still get the same instance for this `uri`.
-1. Going back to either `http://localhost`, `http://localhost/a`, or `http://localhost/b` will always yeild a response from the same instance.
+1. Going back to either `http://localhost`, `http://localhost/a`, or `http://localhost/b` will always yield a response from the same instance.
 That's how uri mapping works!

 There are other algorithms which in this manner.
 Consider their applications.
 Imagine distributing load based on geographical location, browser type, operating system, user attributes, etc...
 This offers a greater degree of flexibility for how we balance load.